manicprone/joint-kit/README.md

 # Joint Lib

-> Part of the Joint Stack
+> A convenience layer on top of Bookshelf/knex, for rapidly implementing persisted data action logic.

 ```